YaSuei88/YaSuei88/index.md

 * Password checker :cop: : **A python project.** Using website: pwned's API to check if your passwords have been leaked.
 * Heart Disease Classification :heartpulse: : **A machine learning project.** The goal of this project is to predict weather or not someone has heart disease based on their medical attributes.
 * Bulldozers Price :tractor: : **A time-series machine learning project.** The goal is to predict the sale price of bulldozers, and find out the important features for the price.
-* Dog Vision :hearts: : **A deep learning image classification project.** The goal of this project is to to use deep learning for multil-class image classification using TrensorFlow Hub.
+* Dog Vision :dog: : **A deep learning image classification project.** The goal of this project is to to use deep learning for multil-class image classification using TrensorFlow Hub.
 * Restaurant review :pizza: : **A NLP sematic analysis project.** The goal is to do semantic analysis/ classification on the restaurant review texts via bag of words model.

 🌱 I’m currently still learning **Machine learning, deep learning and NLP**